grymoire7/hyrum/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bin/setup` to install gem dependencies.
 Then, run `rake spec` to run the tests.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To